Loading...

 The script allows us to run a scan on your website to get data for the following modules and features:

 Unless otherwise agreed upon, the location of customer data is based on the geographical location, or branch, that your contract is with.
-This means that customer data for the United States offices and subsidiaries is processed and stored within the USA, customer data for Australien offices and subsidiaries is processed and stored within AU, and customer data for the European and United Kingdom offices and subsidiaries is processed and stored within the EU.
+This means that customer data for the United States offices and subsidiaries is processed and stored within the USA, customer data for Australian offices and subsidiaries is processed and stored within AU, and customer data for the European and United Kingdom offices and subsidiaries is processed and stored within the EU.

 Login credentials (name, email, one-way hashed password, and data-location ID) are stored centrally in our login service, which resides in the EU.